armsnyder/bonehead-site/README.md

 originally intended to be regularly updated.
 Eventually, we can focus on larger design questions like whether we want to add fun little interactive elements and whatnot.

-I (Flame) brought the site to GitHub because although it was is intent to give the site a facelift, I don't know if I can do it alone.
+I (Flame) brought the site to GitHub because although it was my intent to give the site a facelift, I don't know if I can do it alone.
 I by no means _expect_ any Boneheads to lend their assistance, but if anyone feels like helping, I would greatly appreciate it!
-Please let me know if you would like to be added as a contributer.
+Please let me know if you would like to be added as a contributor.

 Smooches,
 Flame